 Heritage Rose Garden

-Our Mission - to create a heritage garden to showcase historic roses, California natives, and pollinator plants to be used in educating the public on sustainable gardening practices.
+Our Mission is to create a heritage garden to showcase historic roses, California natives, and pollinator plants to be used in educating the public on sustainable gardening practices.

 We are doing this project to:

 - Collect and preserve old roses from oblivion.

 - Propagate and nurture pieces of local history.

 - Enjoy distinctive roses with wonderful fragrance.